ananty1/mCoder_blog/Readme.md

-We wiil create a base.html which will act as base for all the related web-pages How do we achieve that?
+We wiil create a base.html which will act as base for all the related web-pages How do we achieve that? simply extend ,that's it

+## NOw migrations---------->
+tell django that these are the updates

+# Create admin-user

+# then create -super user